(235) The question of when the earliest (Dragon) Sicilian ...Rxc3 sacrifice occured: 100 years ago.

 Was that really, as he told it, the eye-opener?

-Although an amateur player, Jonathan was regarded as one of the world´s leading experts in one particular variation of the Sicilian Defence: the Dragon.
-Indeed, earlier on the very afternoon of our conversation he had played black in a Yugoslav Attack variation of the Dragon.
+Although an amateur player, Jonathan was regarded as one of the world ́s leading experts in one particular variation of the Sicilian Defence: the Dragon.
+Indeed, he played it against me in a game I won in 1986.
+And earlier on the very afternoon of our conversation he had played black in a Yugoslav Attack variation of the Dragon.

 http://en.wikipedia.org/wiki/Sicilian_Defence,_Dragon_Variation

-About a decade earlier I had glanced at a book devoted to just one line of the Dragon Sicilian, the so-called Soltis Variation of the Yugoslav Attack.
-I noted he had been asked to supply the introduction. http://www.jeremysilman.com/book_reviews_js/js_soltis_var_yugo_attack.html
+I had once glanced at a book devoted to just one line of the Dragon Sicilian, the so-called Soltis Variation of the Yugoslav Attack. and noted he had been asked to supply the introduction. http://www.jeremysilman.com/book_reviews_js/js_soltis_var_yugo_attack.html

 Open Chess Diary and saw that he had just posted a new item; No. 339 - http://www.xs4all.nl/~timkr/chess2/diary.htm